sugoiJS/core/README.md

 ## Exceptions

-SugoiJS™ provides base abstract exception(error) class which can be extended and used for exceptions handling
+SugoiJS provides base abstract exception(error) class which can be extended and used for exceptions handling

     SugoiError:{
         code:number;